hamidgasmi/training.computerscience.cloud.aws/README.md

 <summary>Description</summary>

 - It's a secure, durable, highly scalable objects storage
-- It's objects-based storage (files, images, videos, , instance access):
+- Objects are organized into Buckets
+- An object is:
 	- Object key: object name
 	- Value: object data
 	- Version ID: it is possible to do version control.
 	- Object Metadata: expires, content-type, cache
 	- Subresources:
-		- Access control Lists (ACL): Permission to the object, we can lock at object or folder level
+		- Access control Lists (ACL): Permission to the object (see permission below)
 		- Torrents:
-- Folder:

-        They could be created in a bucket
+- A folder could be created within a bucket:

-        But they're not objects: permission can't be set up
+	- It's not a actual object

-        They're added as prefixes to buckets objects' key
+	- It's added as a prefix into the underlying objects' key

-        Buckets' folders aren't objects

-- Location: It's a global service

 </details>